The below projects have received LOFT funding and support across four rounds.

 Creative Development ($12,000) – The Renegade Church is an audience participatory performance work that reimagines the elements of a traditional religious service to ‘preach secular sermons’.
 These interactive sermons will ask the audience to reject nihilism and tribal world views, and ultimately promote social consciousness and the thoughtful critique and interaction within society.
 With the support of LOFT, Joe Lui will undertake a writing and concept development with mentorship from pvi’s Steve Bull.

-FINDING LOVE – Julia Hales, auspiced by DADDA Ltd.
+You Know We Belong Together – Julia Hales, auspiced by DADDA Ltd.

 Creative Development ($14,901) – Love is important to Julia.
 Through this creative development, Julia will explore what love means to Australians with Down syndrome.
 Finding Love will be directed by Clare Watson, with Finn O’Branagain, Laura Boynes and Lincoln MacKinnon collaborating to create a work examining love in its many different forms.

 Layla and Majnun – IllUMEnate, produced by Performing Lines WA

 Creative Development ($15,000) – Key creatives from IllUMEnate; a collective of CALD artists will develop an interdisciplinary performance of Layla and Majnun (a Persian story of undying love).
 This second stage development will generate audio visual content, integrate it with narrative voice and develop design plans.
 The creative team will be mentored by established WA artists, in consultation with US scholar and storyteller Feraidoon Mojadeddi.

 Creative Development ($9,575) – Renegade Productions will present a first stage creative development for a new work – Never Meet Your Idols.
 Never Meet Your Idols will explore the intersection between celebrity, godhead, the sublime, kink, S&M, and the internet.